Have you found this site useful? ...Help keep it on-line

 Well at the moment these numbers are working, mostly because this is what was in the '78 when I bought it.
 I am running a Kent Mild Road Cam.
 A Dial micrometer (during a valve adjustment) says my valves are opening(being pressed in) 0.340".
 The cam lift would have to be divided by whatever the rocker ratio is to define the actual cam lobe lift. ( I guess this is something else I need to look up.)

-Supplied to the manafacturers to be used as OEM carburation for each of the cars listed, this table shows the factory jetting info as configured as 'stock'.
+Supplied to the manufacturers to be used as OEM carburation for each of the cars listed, this

 Model 40